audionerd/RubberBandUGens/README.md

     b.free;

 A more complete example with an interactive GUI (speed slider, pitch slider, loop toggle, formant control, and drag-and-drop file loading) is included in `RubberBand.scd`.
+There is also a BPM-synced loop GUI demo (`RubberBandLoop` helper class) that lets you load a drum loop, set its original BPM, and play it back at a different target BPM with an optional metronome click.

 ### Parameters